Adiosik/coffee-calculator/README.md

 # Coffee Calculator

 This Coffee Calculator is a web application that helps you with coffee brewing measurements.
 It provides a user-friendly interface to input and calculate the quantities of coffee beans, water, and the yield based on user preferences.
+Link [text]()

 ## Features